Food Pantry

 The “Feeding the 5,000 Project” Food Pantry distributes food to those in need in the spirit of the Gospel of Jesus Christ.

-Renée (Johannes) Taylor established and leads our strategic communications for the parish.
-She manages our website, develops our weekly eBulletin, and designs and produces our monthly magazine.
-Renée brings years of experience leading strategic communications and employee engagement for large companies.
+Renée established our strategic communications plan for the parish.
+She manages our website and social media channels, and previously designed and produced the Resurrection monthly magazine.
+Renée has years of experience leading strategic communications and employee engagement for large companies.
 She holds a Bachelor of Science degree in Business Management from the University of Phoenix.
 Renée lives in San Ramon with her husband, Brad, and in her spare time, enjoys caring for her grandson, Eddie, entertaining, and rooting for the San Francisco Giants.

 Roberto Jaquez is the parish "go-to person" for all operational needs.
 He has worked for the parish for over 20 years and became our facilities manager in 2018.
 Roberto loves his job and the parish.
 He can be found at the church almost all hours of the day and night, while also being the primary caretaker for his father.
 Roberto was born in Mexico and came to the United States in 1989, where he attended Laney College in Oakland, CA. In his spare time, he enjoys spending time with his big, loving family, going on long hikes, and to the movies.
-He's a big fan of the Dallas Cowboys, dogs, and Ron Burgandy.
+He's a big fan of the Dallas Cowboys, dogs, and Ron Burgundy.

 Archdeacon Justin was ordained to the Holy Diaconate by His Eminence Metropolitan Gerasimos on Sunday, April 18, 2021.
 He was elevated to Archdeacon on Sunday, December 24, 2023.
 He is a 2020 graduate of Deaconate program at Holy Cross Greek Orthodox School of Theology.
 Archdeacon Justin is currently the Second Vice President of the Board of Directors for Saint Nicholas Ranch and Retreat Center.
 He also assists the Metropolis with various legal matters.
 Archdeacon Justin graduated from the University of San Francisco School of Law, and is a former partner in a law firm in Oakland, CA. In addition, he earned a post-graduate Certificate from the Institute for Orthodox Christian Studies in Cambridge, UK and holds a Bachelor of Arts degree in Philosophy from Franciscan University of Steubenville.
 He is currently studying toward a Master of Theology from the University of Balamand.